toybreaker/slavina/_pages/artist-statement.md

 I build up a painting by layers.
 I print using the Javanese ‘Cap’ Batik stamps.

-I work with multiple ‘caps’, each time applying a wash of colour, and in many variable methods, focusing on details, I then weave these methods together so that when the painting is viewed as a whole a new visual emotion is revealed.
+I work with multiple 'woodblocks', each time applying a wash of colour, and in many variable methods, focusing on details, I then weave these methods together so that when the painting is viewed as a whole a new visual emotion is revealed.

 Somebody has described me as a testimony of the fast changing world that Indonesia is, visually recording its manifold changes.